tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 |palette|

-The default palette of any new **Toonz Vector** level contains only the plain black color; the default palette of a **Toonz Raster** level contains either the plain black color, for new levels, or the colors recognized during the cleanup process, for cleaned up levels from scans.
+The default palette of any new **Vector** level contains only the plain black color; the default palette of a **Smart Raster** level contains either the plain black color, for new levels, or the colors recognized during the cleanup process, for cleaned up levels from scans.
 Any palette always contains the **Color_0** item, that allows you to remove any style from *lines* and filled *areas*.

 .. note:: Each palette can contain up to 4096 styles.